Poppamunz/RequiemBot/README.md

   - (If no number is specified after `k` or `kl`, the default is 1.)
   - `2d6!5` If any dice roll 5 or higher, then roll an additional die and add to the total for each one, aka "exploding."
 Useful for Savage Worlds or Open D6.
   - (If no number is specified after `!`, the default is the highest possible value on the die.)

+## Planned Additions
+(in no particular order)
+- Optional "compact" rolls shortened to one line
+- Count successes/failures, like World of Darkness
+- Reroll on nat 1 (or some other number)
+- Highest/lowest of multiple different expressions
+- Proper code comments/documentation

+## Copyright Notice
+Copyright (C) 2022 Michael Munzer

+RequiemBot is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+RequiemBot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.